 If you have been reading my blog for a long time, then you might already know that I come from Jaipur.
 The capital city of the Indian state of Rajasthan.
 ‘Rajasthan’ literally means “Land of Kings”.

-And when it comes to authentic Rajasthani food, then the first thing which comes to everybody’s mind is definitely ‘Dal Baati Churma’.
+When it comes to authentic Rajasthani food, then the first thing which comes to everybody’s mind is definitely ‘Dal Baati Churma’.
 However, this is not the only dish that would come to your mind.
 There is an endless list of delicious Royal foods like Malai Ghevar, Besan Gatte Ki Sabzi, Mishri Mawa, Pyaaz Ki Kachori, Mawa Malpua, Khooba Roti, Mawa Kachori, and so on.
 Jaipur is a heaven for a foodie with choices of so many Royal Rajasthani delicacies.
 And this ‘Dal Baati Churma’ is the king of Rajasthani food.

 Rajasthani Dal Baati Churma Recipe is the most popular dish of Rajasthani cuisine.
 This meal is an esteemed part of every Rajasthani household.
 This 3 in1 delicacy is a typical Rajasthani treat.